Last reviewed 7 June 2021

 If a coach driver who has not received the vaccination (but is willing to be vaccinated in due course) is allocated to carry a party of older people who have been vaccinated, would they have any legal grounds to refuse to do so if they were cautious about those passengers not observing social distancing and other requirements?

 Employees are protected against action being taken against them for refusing to work if they have a reasonable belief that work poses a serious and imminent danger to them which they could not reasonably have been expected to avert.
 The employee would have to demonstrate the reasonable belief, so operators should proactively consider how to dispel this belief, eg ensuring health and safety rules are maintained by drivers and passengers throughout journeys.
-It’s also important to point out that there is no concrete evidence at this time that the vaccine prevents transmission of Covid, therefore social distancing and extra health and safety measures in place now will continue for some time yet.

 If a member of staff refused vaccination and then contracted the virus and was absent from work as a result, would the employer be liable to pay any contractual sick pay that is above SSP?